 Understanding the Differences Between Pipe Relining and Pipe Replacement

-In the case of fixing damaged pipes methods are pipe relining and replacement of pipes.
-Both of these methods are designed to restore the function of your pipes, however there are some distinct differences are important to understand.
+When it comes to fixing damaged pipes, the two most common methods are pipe relining and replacement of pipes.
+Both approaches aim to bring back the original function of your pipelines, but there are distinct differences you need to know.

 Key Takeaways